 Regional Rail Link will improve Victoria's rail network in four major areas:

-The project will provide employment for more than 6,000 people, including 3,500 direct and 2,700 indirect jobs.
+The project provided employment for more than 6,000 people, including 3,500 direct and 2,700 indirect jobs.

-Regional Rail Link will expand the rail network to increase connections between Victorian communities.
+Regional Rail Link expanded the rail network to increase connections between Victorian communities.
 The additional transport capacity created by Regional Rail Link will be equivalent to taking about 45,000 cars off the road during peak periods, which will result in an estimated $300 million saving to the Victorian economy per year.

 It is estimated labour productivity in Melbourne's west will grow, boosting gross regional product by more than $1.6 billion.